Accident and Emergency (A&E)

 This differentiation between A&E and MIU helps make best use of our resources by ensuring that A&E can focus on the most critical cases, whilst MIUs provide care for less serious injuries, reducing pressure on emergency services.

-Fife’s urgent care services provide care when GP services are closed, generally between the hours of 6pm and 8am on weekdays, weekends, and public holidays.
+When GP services are closed, generally between the hours of 6pm and 8am on weekdays, weekends, and public holidays, you can still access a wide range of care through Fife’s urgent care services.
 They offer a wider range of care for conditions that need attention and cannot wait until their GP re-opens.
 They are not equipped for life-threatening emergencies.

 People are directed into the urgent care service through NHS 24 by calling 111.
 NHS24 will provide initial clinical assessment and if a referral to the urgent care service is required you will be provided support in the following ways: